 The bridge on an electric guitar can have various designs, some allowing for the strings to be adjusted for better intonation and action.
 The pick guard is also present, but mainly on models that aim to reduce electrical interference with the pickups.
 Here are the key components of an electric guitar:

-To draw a guitar well, one needs to start with a basic outline before adding details like the body, neck, and headstock.
+To draw a guitar well, start with a basic outline before adding details like the body, neck, and headstock.
+If you want a simpler warm-up first, use this easy drawings step-by-step guide to practice construction lines.

 Sketching the Outline